haleybristol/nbanow/README.md

 ## Setting up a local environment for development

-Here are the steps you have to take to run NBANOW on your localhost.
+Here are the steps you have to take to run nbanow on your localhost.

 #### Step 1 - Install Anaconda